 K-9 Mail offers a staid, functional interface from which you can access all your e-mail addresses, as well as being able to configure each of your accounts independently to make sure they best suit your personal preferences (frequency of updates, types of notifications, etc.).

-If you use this alongside AGP, you can use the app to enjoy encrypted mail.
+If you use this alongside OpenKeychain, you can use the app to enjoy encrypted mail.

-OwnCloud is specifically designed to be a multi-platform service, meaning you have access to all its functions whichever device you're using.
-Install an ownCloud client on your computer or mobile and synchronise files on your device with the files stored on your server, and vice versa.
+Both Nextcloud and OwnCloud are expressly designed to be a cross-platform service, meaning you have access to all its functions whichever device you're using.
+Install an OwnCloud or NextCloud client on your computer or mobile and synchronise files on your device with the files stored on your server, and vice versa.
 Synchronisation is automatic meaning you’ll always have an up-to-date back-up of your files.

-If you activate the ownCloud Contacts extension, you can manage your contacts in your MaadiX cloud and synchronise your contacts in real time for all the devices you want, meaning you’ll never again find yourself in the nightmare scenario of changing phones and having to restart your contact list from scratch.
+If you activate the NextCloud or OwnCloud Contacts extension, you can manage your contacts in your MaadiX cloud and synchronise your contacts in real time for all the devices you want, meaning you’ll never again find yourself in the nightmare scenario of changing phones and having to restart your contact list from scratch.

-Also with OwnCloud Contacts, you’ll no longer need to depend on so-called “free” synchronisation services that store your contact information for commercial purposes.
+Also with NextCloud/OwnCloud Contacts, you’ll no longer need to depend on so-called “free” synchronisation services that store your contact information for commercial purposes.

 iOS: for iOS devices you don’t need to install any tool.